analysiscenter/batchflow/doc/prefetch.md

 For no obvious reasons `next_batch` might hang when `prefetch`ing.
 So try to avoid it and use `gen_batch` instead.

 ### Singleton
-Sometimes you might want to guarantee that only one call of a specific action is executed simultaneously, e.g. race condition or dependence on some external resources.
+Sometimes you might want to guarantee that only one call of a specific action is executed simultaneously, e.g. due to race condition or dependence on some external resources.
 To make this happen mark an action as a singleton:
 ```python
 class MyBatch(Batch):
     ...